day 1 Philipsburg, St. Maarten

 day 7 St. George's, Grenada

 Inhale the intoxicating aroma of the “Isle of Spice” as your eyes feast on what is widely claimed to be the most beautiful city in the Caribbean.
-Spend the day on two-mile-long Grand Anse beach, diving, or tubing through Grand Etang Rainforest Reserve.
-Before you go, a taste of nutmeg ice cream is a must.
+Spend the day on 2-mile-long Grand Anse beach, and before you go, a taste of nutmeg ice cream is a must.

 day 8 Bridgetown, Barbados

 Jolly old England comes to life in the city and its garrison, both UNESCO World Heritage Sites.
 Further afield, you’ll find historic sugar plantations and the fairyland magic of Harrison’s Cave.

 *Rates shown are per person, based on double occupancy, reflect all discounts and include non-discountable amounts.
 Taxes, Fees & Port Expenses are additional.